-The International Association for Semiotic Studies — Association Internationale de Sémiotique IASS-AIS was founded in 1969 and is the world organization in semiotics.
+The International Association for Semiotic Studies — L’ Association Internationale de Sémiotique (IASS-AIS) was founded in 1969 and is the world’s leading organization in semiotics.

 The IASS-AIS has both individual and collective members (international and multinational associations dealing with the semiotics of particular topics, national semiotics associations, regional groups, research centers, etc.).
-Among the founding members were scholars such as Algirdas Julien Greimas, Roman Jakobson, Julia Kristeva, Emile Benveniste, Thomas A. Sebeok, and Jurij M. Lotman.
+Counted among its founding members are scholars such as Algirdas Julien Greimas, Roman Jakobson, Julia Kristeva, Emile Benveniste, Thomas A. Sebeok, and Jurij M. Lotman.

 According to Article 2 of the Statuts de l’Association Internationale de Sémiotique, the IASS-AIS has the following goals:

-1. promouvoir les recherches sémiotiques dans un esprit scientifique;
+(Promouvoir les recherches sémiotiques dans un esprit scientifique);

-4. organiser des colloques nationaux et internationaux et des stages de formation;
+(Organiser des colloques nationaux et internationaux et des stages de formation);

-The IASS-AIS has about 1,000 members from all continents, and combined with the members of Collective Members (multinational, national, regional associations, research groups, circles) the Association represents several thousands of semioticians who are organized all over the world.
+The IASS-AIS comprises nearly 500 members representing all continents.
+Combined with the members of affiliated multinational, national, regional associations, research groups and circles, the Association represents more than thousand of semioticians who are organized all over the world.